12 Jul 2012 – Dedicated to Trees Around The World

 Angel Oak is a Southern live oak (Quercus virginiana) located in Angel Oak Park on Johns Island near Charleston, SC.
 Angel Oak is estimated to be 500yrs old.
 It stands 66.5′(20m) tall, measures 28′(8.5m) in circumference, and produces shade that covers 17,200sq’ (1,600sq m).

-Have been blessed with the above trees crossing my path.
-Some of these trees below are on my list to see.
+Some of these trees below are on my bucket list to see.

-24 Oct 2015: African Baobab, above 2pix are downloaded.
+24 Oct 2015: African Baobab – pix downloaded.
 Baobab is the common name of a genus of trees (Adansonia).
 There are eight species.
 Six species live in the drier parts of Madagascar, one in mainland Africa, and one in Australia.
 The national tree of Madagascar.
 Known as the tree of life, with good reason.
 It can provide shelter, clothing, food, and water for the animal and human inhabitants of the African ‘savannah’ regions.
 The cork-like bark and huge stem are fire resistant and are used for making cloth and rope.
 The leaves are used as condiments and medicines.
 The fruit, called ‘monkey bread’, is edible, and full of vitamin C.

 Also this tree is in my bucket list to see!